Managing Director, (Chairman, Mazda Foundation NZ)

-Mazda Motor of New Zealand (MMNZ) is supporting various activities through Mazda Foundation New Zealand.
+Mazda Motor of New Zealand (MMNZ) is supporting various activities through Mazda Foundation New Zealand (MFNZ).

-Mazda Foundation New Zealand, in a joint project with Project Crimson Trust, participates in the Treemendous School Makeovers project in 2013.
-Each year, four primary schools are selected from the entries, and an area of the school grounds is enhanced with native trees and other plants which should be used for the environment and outdoor educatoin.
+MFNZ, in a joint project with Project Crimson Trust, has participated in the Treemendous School Makeovers projects since 2008.
+MFNZ has supported four primary or intermediate schools each year and the total number of outdoor activity support has reached 24.
+In FY March 2014, four schools: Halfway Bush School, Porirua School, Oakura School and Whangamata Area School, were selected from the entries, and an area of the school grounds was enhnaced with native trees and other plants to be used for outdoor education and learning about the environment.

 MFNZ trustees, MMNZ employees and local Mazda dealership staff assisted with the school students, teachers and local community as the Treemendous Team, for each of the four schools to be able to enjoy an outdoor area where they can learn to cultivate and grow plants.

 Objective: To provide equipment for Junior Surf Life Saving members to learn

 With more than 15,000 km of New Zealand coastline, developing a strong culture of water safety is of importance and that is what Fitzroy Surf Club is trying to achieve.
 MFNG provided four new 8'10" foam boards, from among equipment which has been insufficient, to support 120 Junior Surf members for robust training required to become a Surf Lifesaver.
 The club educates junior members how to behave in and around the beach environment as well as developing their rescue and first aid techniques.

 To provide support for young adults and youths to learn life skills